 Regarding Facebook's technology and policies used to remove imposter accounts:

-and veterans.
-We do this by training our automated systems to look for certain techniques used by scammers to
+the U.S. military and veterans.
+We do this by training our automated systems to look for certain techniques used by scammers to impersonate an individual,

 In 2018 alone, we have increased the number of people who work on security and safety issues to more than 30,000.

 Our detection technology helps us block millions of attempts to create fake accounts every day and detect millions more often within minutes after creation.

 Our systems examine thousands of account attributes and focus on detecting behaviors that are very difficult for bad actors to fake, including their

 connections to others on our platform.

 In our latest Community Standards Enforcement Report, we reported that we removed 2.19 billion fake accounts in Q1, up from 1.2 billion in Q4 last year.

 This is due to an increase in automated attacks by bad actors who try to create large amounts of fake accounts at a time but most of these accounts were blocked

 within minutes of their creation before they can do any harm, and were removed so soon they were never considered active.